 The inverter converts the direct current voltage to alternating current voltage.
 In most cases, the input DC voltage (12, 24, or 48) is usually lower while the output AC is equal to the grid supply (230 V).
 In the picture below, you see one of my inverters (Victron).

 You will find the manual for the Victron product here.
+If you want to build your own solution this link from Victron will help you.

 You will find the manual for the epever product her.